 EMGS has been working on a Joint Industry Project ("the DeepBlue"), supported by Shell and Equinor, for developing the Next Generation EM equipment.
 The benefit of using the DeepBlue equipment is deeper penetration and significantly improved imaging at increased burial depths.
 The improved imaging leads to improved confidence and enhanced interpretation possibilities.
 The project commenced 2012 and the prototype equipment was completed in 2017 with its first commercial survey summer 2017.
-The carrying value of the DeepBlue equipment as of 31 December 2021 was 67 710
+The carrying value of the DeepBlue equipment as of 31 December

-(2020: 74 436) (more details about the DeepBlue in presented in note 17 for the Group).
-The carrying value of the DeepBlue equipment as presented in note 17 for the Group is USD 11 414 thousand.
+2022 was NOK 54 348 thousand (2021: NOK 67 710) (more details about the DeepBlue in presented in note 17 for the Group).
+The carrying value of the DeepBlue equipment as presented in note 17 for the Group is USD 8 470 thousand.

-See Note 19 for funding from the DeepBlue partners recorded as a contract liability.
+See Note 20 for funding from the DeepBlue partners recorded as a contract liability.